Mahboob-Khan-Mohammed/OpenCV/README.md

 # OpenCV
 This repository contains all my OpenCV projects.
-All the published code and material in this repository is meant for learning purposes only.
+All the published code and material in this repository are meant for learning purposes only.

 # Contours
-Contours in opencv is a powerful method to compute all kinds of shapes in a given image.
-The project "Contours_example.py" demonstrate one of the use case of contours.
+Contours in OpenCV is a powerful method to compute all kinds of shapes in a given image.
+The project "Contours_example.py" demonstrates one of the use cases of contours.